psychemedia/middle-english-romances/preface.md

 If you would like to book me to tell any of these tales, or suggest other tales for the telling — as well as a booking to give me soemthing to aim for! — please get in touch.

---Tony Hirst, Apse Heath, Isle of Wight, May, 2024.
+--Tony "Monty" Hirst, Apse Heath, Isle of Wight, May, 2024.

 monty@tistales.org.uk